B-29 Corner

 BC-348 combination used in the B-29.
 That combination forms the central

-focus of this position.
-Photos of an actual installation in a B-29 are shown at the radio operator's station at
+Recent photos of an actual documented installation in a B-29 are shown at the radio operator's station at

 Enola Gay crew positions, though it should